Claude AI vs ChatGPT (2026): Which AI Chatbot is Best for Your Workflow?

 What is Claude’s context window in 2026?

-What is Claude’s Extended Thinking Mode?
+What is Claude’s extended effort levels?

 Is Claude cheaper than ChatGPT?